 Wild Foraged Soapmaking Resources

-Jan has a number of different soapmaking books, along with a soapmaking success course for beginning soapmakers, which walks you through everything you need to know to get started.
+Jan has a number of different soapmaking books, which walk you through everything you need to know to get started.
 I particularly love how she incorporates wild ingredients into her natural soaps, allowing you to bring nature into your home in yet one more place…the shower.

 Her natural soapmaking ebook collection even includes a recipe for mushroom soap and I think it’d be lovely with some of our homegrown shiitake mushrooms, or maybe better yet, a few wild foraged reishi mushrooms.

 If you’re confused about where to start, you can also read her Soapmaking 101 article for pointers.